- Available in: Paperback, Ebook, and Audiobook

 “Oh, all right, I’m coming,” said Christoffer, shrugging his backpack high on his shoulder again.
 “Let’s go.”

 He shook his head at his own folly as he accepted Olaf’s outstretched hand.
-The cool feeling of scales met his warm palm in a disconcerting fashion.
-Christoffer tried not to grimace as he clambered onto the top of the metal scrollwork railing.
+The cool slick feeling of scales met his warm palm in a disconcerting fashion.
+Christoffer tried not to grimace as he clambered on top of the wrought-iron railing.

 The languid water flowed by in a constant, soft burble as it lapped against the rocky embankment.
-Looking down at their wavering reflections, he thought, this was not something he ever expected he’d willingly be doing, not even in a million years.
+Looking down at their wavering reflections, he could not imagine he’d willingly be doing something like this, not even in a million years.

 “We be jumping on three,” said Olaf, twitching his long, thin fingers.